-The 2020/21 financial year was challenging even before the pandemic.
-Central government had announced a one-year financial settlement rather than the anticipated multi-year settlement due to other priorities in relation to Brexit.
+The 2021/22 financial year was proving to be as challenging as last year due to Central government announcing a one-year financial settlement rather than the anticipated multi-year settlement due to other Government priorities in relation to Brexit and the response to the Covid-19 pandemic.
 The multi-year settlement would have provided more budgeting and financial certainty for local authorities over the medium term.
-Included within the one-year settlement was the announcement the Council would receive no Revenue Support Grant as the funding ceased for Hertsmere in 2019/20.
-We also continue to reduce reliance on the New Homes Bonus (NHB) due to the uncertain future of this funding.
-The council continue to work towards reducing the funding gap identified in its medium term financial plan and to produce a balanced budget in an extremely challenging financial climate.
+The council continues to work towards reducing the funding gap identified in its medium term financial plan and to produce a balanced budget in an extremely challenging financial climate.
+We continue to reduce reliance on the New Homes Bonus (NHB) due to the uncertain future of this funding and also the use of business rates growth due to the pending review of the system for the redistribution of business rates, which is now overdue.